-- · Regular hand washing.

-- · Daily showering.

-- · Regular mouth care.

-- Avoid people with suspected colds, flu and other viruses.

-- Avoid close contacts and people with chicken pox, measles or other viruses.

-- Avoid people who have had a live vaccines such as polio.
+- Regular hand washing. - Daily showering. - · Regular mouth care. - Avoid people with suspected colds, flu and other viruses. - Avoid close contacts and people with chicken pox, measles or other viruses. - Avoid people who have had a live vaccine such as polio.

 - Avoid places with large numbers of people.

-- Wear a mask.
+- Wear a mask

-- · Avoiding garden soil and potting mix.
+- Avoiding garden soil and potting mix.

-- · Washing your hands after handling animals.
+- Washing your hands after handling animals.

 - Discuss vaccinations with your treatment team.

-You can find more information on infection prevention our website.
+You can find more information about wellbeing during treatment on our website.